-Quebec’s religious symbols regulation turned into not but 12 hours antique when it has become the challenge of a Superior Court movement looking for to have it struck down.
+Quebec’s religious symbols regulation turned into not but 12 hours antique when it became the challenge of a Superior Court movement looking to have it struck down.

-On Tuesday, the motion, filed remaining month through the National Council of Canadian Muslims and the Canadian Civil Liberties Association, will get its first listening to before a judge.
+On Tuesday, the motion filed the remaining month through the National Council of Canadian Muslims and the Canadian Civil Liberties Association will get its first hearing before a judge.

 Given sizable concerns approximately the law’s doubtlessly dangerous effects on minorities, legal specialists predict different courtroom challenges are likely to comply with.